ASalad42/ASalad42/README.md

   </div>

 - 💻 I am working as a **DevOps Engineer** in the UK
-- 🧐 My Background - Completed a masters degree in **Chemical & Petroleum Engineering**, enjoyed a year in Additive Manufacturing - and now ... loving tech ❤️
+- :rocket: My Background - Completed a masters degree in **Chemical & Petroleum Engineering**, enjoyed a year in Additive Manufacturing - and now ... loving tech ❤️
-- 👯 I’m looking to collaborate on **Open Source/Commercial** projects
+- :globe_with_meridians: I’m looking to collaborate on **Open Source/Commercial** projects
 - 🔭 I’m currently working on creating a website to showcase my DevOps journey and learning path
 <div align="center">
 <div id="badges">